 Slowing down can also help you sound more confident, more authoritative, and more persuasive.
 Listen to the oral argument from Gideon v.
 Wainwright, a landmark U.S. Supreme Court case from the 1960s.
 I was blown away by the stately cadence of Abe Fortas, the famous lawyer (and later Supreme Court justice) arguing for Gideon.
 I was hanging on every word.

 Shortly after that, I listened to an oral argument at today’s U.S. Supreme Court.
 It felt like I was listening to a New Yorker order a combo meal at a crowded McDonalds.
 This is partly due to the shorter time allowed for argument these days.
 Sometimes talking quickly is a necessity in order to get your points in.
 But going fast doesn’t make your presentation more persuasive.

 Juries often complain about lawyers repeating themselves too much.
 “We get it, you don’t have to tell us so many times!”
 The problem for the lawyers, of course, is that we can’t turn to the jury and say “ok, do you get it now, so I can move on to the next point?”

-Still, lawyers often spend too much time reiterating points that were already made in the papers filed with the court.
+Still, lawyers spend too much time reiterating points they already made in the papers.
 Sometimes this is necessary because the judge hasn’t read the papers, or you don’t know how much the judge has read.
-But sometimes you can tell the judge has read the papers and understands the basic issues in the case.
+But sometimes you can tell the judge has read everything and understands the basic issues in the case.
 I watched a hearing where the judge repeatedly gave cues that politely indicated, “ok, I get it,” but the lawyers continued to hammer away at the same points they had packed into their PowerPoint presentations.